Colin-J-Smith/CPPN-NEAT_Matlab/README.md

-# MCEN5228
+# CPPN-NEAT
-CPPN Matlab Implementation using HyperNEAT and a dynamic voxel simulator.
+CPPN Matlab Implementation using HyperNEAT and a simple dynamic voxel simulator.

 To run:
 1) Open matlab and open the file "cppn_neat_main." in the editor.